Applications for ST1 and ST2

 ST1 and ST2 posts

-This recruitment round will include posts for England, Northern Ireland, Scotland and Wales at ST1 and ST2 level
+This recruitment round includes posts for England, Northern Ireland, Scotland and Wales at ST1 and ST2 level

 - Competition ratios